 Proactive measures paying off

-Last but not least, we come to an interesting tale on the changing fortunes of H&M: in the beginning of this year the fashion retailer sparked worldwide controversy over the ‘Monkey Hoodie’ incident, causing the company to fall 11 places in rank down to #65 of Denmark’s top 100 companies in Q1.
+Last but not least, we come to an interesting tale on the changing fortunes of H&M: at the beginning of this year, the fashion retailer sparked worldwide controversy over the ‘Monkey Hoodie’ incident, causing the company to fall 11 places in rank down to #65 of Denmark’s top 100 companies in Q1.
 The fashion label took quick proactive measures to sincerely apologize, recall the hoodie and hire a diversity leader to promote inclusiveness within the brand.
 As H&M continues to stay dedicated to making amends for their mistake, it seems sincerity doesn’t go unnoticed.
 This third quarter, the Swedish fashion brand has finally recovered, rising 15 places to #45, surpassing even their 2017 Q3 ranking.
 It seems that quick, sincere actions are essential, but steady dedication wins the race.